Rigaku: Products

-In 2021 a successful collaboration with instrument manufacturer JEOL, saw the launch of a instrument dedicated to electron crystallography.
-The XtaLAB Synergy-ED is the result of an innovative collaboration to combine Rigaku's core technologies: a high-speed, high-sensitivity photon-counting detector (HyPix-ED) and state-of-the-art instrument control and single crystal analysis software platform (CrysAlisPro for ED), and JEOL’s long-term expertise and market leadership in designing and producing transmission electron microscopes.
-The key feature of this product is that it provides researchers an integrated platform enabling easy access to electron crystallography.
-Due to the seamless interface using the software package called CrysAlisPro, well known in the field of X-ray Crystallography, the XtaLAB Synergy-ED is a system any X-ray crystallographer will find intuitive to operate without having to become an expert in electron microscopy.
+A large part of Rigaku’s business is tools used to measure and inspect semi-conductor wafers.

+Rigaku manufactures several detectors useful to law enforcement.
+These include hand-held field drug detectors, as well detectors for dangerous chemicals and explosives.
+In 2024 Rigaku announced a grant assistance programme to help law enforcement agencies in the US to procure funding to obtain these devices.

 History

 1951 Rigaku was founded by Dr. Yoshihiro Shimura.

 1952 The core innovation of the company was the introduction of the world's first commercially available rotating anode X-ray generator.

 1954 Rigaku introduced the first automatic-recording X-ray diffractometer.

+1973 Rigaku introduced the Miniflex series of X-ray diffraction measurement instruments.

 1976 Rigaku developed the first parallel-beam type X-ray diffractometer for stress analysis, as well as the first X-ray fluorescence spectrometers capable of carbon analysis (1976) and boron analysis (1981).

-2021 Rigaku announced that that global investment firm The Carlyle Group (NASDAQ: CG) and Mr. Hikaru Shimura, President and CEO of Rigaku has agreed to jointly acquire all outstanding shares of Rigaku, through a holding company to be newly set up by Carlyle and Mr. Shimura.
-Carlyle is expected to own approximately 80%, and Mr. Shimura approximately 20% of the new entity.
+2021 Rigaku announced that the global investment firm The Carlyle Group (NASDAQ: CG) and Mr. Hikaru Shimura, Chairman of Rigaku, agreed to jointly acquire all outstanding shares of Rigaku, through a holding company to be newly set up by Carlyle and Mr. Shimura.
+Carlyle’s stake ended up being approximately 80% of the shares, with Mr. Shimura owning the remainder.

-Today, the company is led by Mr. Toshiyuki Ikeda (President & CEO).
+2023 Jun Kawakami replaced Toshiyuki Ikeda as President & CEO), and remains CEO as of July 2025.

+Business

+In 2024, Rigaku held an IPO, in which ¥112.3 Billion (~$750 Million US) was raised.
+This was the second biggest Japanese IPO for the year.

+In 2023, Rigaku’s revenue was ¥79.9 Billion, with a profit of ¥15.3 Billion.
+One third of the company’s revenue came from the semiconductor and electronics sector.

+Rigaku’s revenue is 30% domestic, and 70% overseas.